 In schools it often includes children who have been assessed as having Dyslexia, Dyspraxia, ADD, ADHD, Asperger’s Syndrome and many more.
 These are lifelong conditions where children need to be taught coping strategies and skills to support them through into adulthood and beyond.

-Specific Learning Difficulties and Handwriting
+Specific Learning Difficulties and handwriting

-Here at Teach Handwriting we believe that a well-structured progressive handwriting program that looks at the whole child is the only way forward for all children whether they have specific learning difficulties or not.
+Here at Teach Children we believe that a well-structured progressive handwriting program that looks at the whole child is the only way forward for all children whether they have specific learning difficulties or not.
 This is primarily based on our experience of bringing up two dyslexic daughters (both having achieved good degrees) and secondly on my teaching experiences.

-It needs to be remembered that depending on the level of difficulties some key areas may take longer to develop, but it is worth taking the time to build up good skills base.
+It needs to be remembered that depending on the level of difficulties some key areas may take longer to develop, but it is worth taking the time to build up a good skills base.

 For some children their difficulties are more severe and specialist support may be required from professionals such as Occupational Therapists, Physiotherapists or Specialist Teachers.
-It can take a long time to get this kind of support through the school system, due to waiting lists, but that does not mean you and the school cannot start to support your child’s needs.
+It can take a long time to get this kind of support through the school system, due to waiting lists, but that does not mean you and the school cannot start to support the child’s needs.